-On April 19, 2023, the Company amended and restated its senior secured, multi-currency, revolving credit facility (the "Senior Secured Facility"), previously amended and restated as of December 22, 2020 and November 19, 2018.
-The amended and restated agreement extended the final maturity date through April 19, 2028.
-Lender commitments under the Senior Secured Facility were \$1,810,000 prior to November 19, 2022 and decreased to \$1,705,000 as non-extending commitments were paid down.
-The total lender commitments will remain \$1,705,000 until December 22, 2024 and will decrease to \$1,550,000 thereafter.
-The Senior Secured Facility includes an "accordion" feature that allows the Company to increase the size of the Facility to \$2,325,000.
+On October 17, 2024, the Company amended and restated its senior secured, multi-currency, revolving credit facility (the "Senior Secured Facility"), previously amended and restated as of April 19, 2023, December 22, 2020 and November 19, 2018.
+The amended and restated agreement extended the final maturity date through October 17, 2029.
+Lender commitments under the Senior Secured Facility will increase from \$1,705,000 to \$1,815,000 until December 22, 2024 and will decrease to \$1,660,000 thereafter.
+The Senior Secured Facility includes an "accordion" feature that allows the Company to increase the size of the Facility to \$2,722,500.
 The Senior Secured Facility is secured by substantially all of the assets in the Company's portfolio, including cash and cash equivalents.

-Commencing April 19, 2027, the Company is required to repay, in twelve consecutive monthly installments of equal size, the outstanding amount under the Senior Secured Facility as of April 19, 2027.
+Commencing October 17, 2028, the Company is required to repay, the outstanding amount under the Senior Secured Facility as of October 17, 2028 out of the proceeds of certain asset sales and other recovery events and equity and debt issuances.
 The stated interest rates on outstanding borrowings under the Senior Secured Facility depend on the type of borrowing and the "gross borrowing base" at the time.
 USD borrowings accrue at (a) either Term SOFR plus 1.85% per annum or Term SOFR plus 1.975% per annum, or (b) either Alternate Base Rate plus 0.75% per annum or Alternate Base Rate plus 0.875% per annum.
-The Company is required to pay a commitment fee of 0.375% per annum on any unused portion of the Senior Secured Facility and fronting fees of up to 2.25% per annum on the letters of credit issued.
+The Company is required to pay a commitment fee of 0.375% per annum on any unused portion of the Senior Secured Facility and fronting fees (which fronting fee is exclusive of the applicable margin) of 0.25% per annum on the letters of credit issued.

-\\ Prior to November 19, 2022, total lender commitments were \$1,810,000.
-As of December 31, 2022, total lender commitments were \$1,763,829.
+^{} Prior to November 19, 2022, total lender commitments were \$1,810,000.
+As of December 31, 2023, total lender commitments were \$1,705,000.